gbmitchell/math4610/HW6/problem_5.md

 will produce an executable **inversePowerMethodParallel.exe** that can be executed.

 **Description/Purpose:** This routine will compute the largest eigenvalue of a matrix inverse, for example A^(-1).
-The routine uses openMP to parallelize the program which results in less time to compute large sized matrices.
+The routine uses openMP to parallelize the program which results in less time to compute the eigenvalue for large sized matrices.

 **Input:** There are five inputs needed in this case to compute the largest eigenvalue.
 A square matrix A, a vector v, a variable tol for error, a variable maxiter value to stop infinite loops, and a value n to indicate the size of the matrix and vector.
 The matrix and vectors are passed to the routine by reference.